 - Klax shows a HINT: on the objective screen before each wave.

-- In Paper Mario, you can buy hints on where to go next, or where to find Star Pieces, badges, or upgrade blocks.
+- In Paper Mario 64, you can buy hints on where to go next, or where to find Star Pieces, badges, or upgrade blocks.

-- Demon's Souls and Dark Souls allow players to be this for each other, by using a special item to write and rate messages from a template.
+- Demon's Souls, Dark Souls, and Bloodborne allow players to be this for each other, by using a special item to write and rate messages from a template.
+These messages then become visible in other players' games.
 Though, there's nothing stopping them from putting down downright lies.
+You'd be hard-pressed to find any cliff or Bottomless Pit anywhere in these games without multiple messages next to it that say "try jumping".

 - Thwaite includes a system not unlike that of Klax.
 At the beginning of each of the first dozen waves, two lines of text are displayed for five seconds.

-- In Hitman, you can buy "intel" for in-game money, but players will often kill the targets before they need the hints (they're usually tips on where you can hide or patterns the target/guards take).
+- In Hitman: Blood Money, you can buy "intel" for in-game money, but players will often kill the targets before they need the hints (they're usually tips on where you can hide or patterns the target/guards take).

 - The games of the Yarudora series use a "hint upon failure" system.
 It varies slightly depending on the games: